 The results of this study show nickel and zinc to be the elements with the highest fraction in the dissolved phase, followed by copper in the final effluent.
-Aluminum and iron are mainly associated with particles.
-The NBC Laboratory is developing methods and bringing instrumentation on-line in 2004 that will enable more precise low-level measurements, with lower detection methods.
+Lead, silver, aluminum, and iron are more strongly associated with particles, and thus the fraction of the metal in the dissolved phase is lower.
+The NBC Laboratory developed methods and brought new instrumentation on-line in 2004 which provided more precise low-level measurements, with lower detection methods.
+Data for 2004 total and dissolved metals analysis results are included in ATTACHMENT VOLUME II, SECTION 11.